YashVG/techprep/README.md

-# 🚀 Tech Prep - Helping UBC Students Prepare for Tech Interviews
+# 🚀 Tech Prep - A Learning Platform for a Small Group of UBC Students

-A modern, full-stack blog application built with React.js frontend and Flask backend, featuring a complete authentication system, code editor integration, and real-time commenting.
+A modern, full-stack blog application where a small group of UBC students can share and exchange what they've learned in their classes.
+Built with React.js frontend and Flask backend, featuring a complete authentication system, code editor integration, and real-time commenting.

 ## ✨ Features